wcsjtu/ZhihuScrapy/README.md

 # ZhihuScrapy
-A spider crawled the entire site of zhihu to download data, include questions, answers, comments and user's information
+A spider crawling the entire site of zhihu to download data, including questions, answers, comments and user's information